johndenverscar/johndenverscar.github.io/_posts/2017-12-15-graphql-design-evolution.md

 __TOO DAMN BAD!!!__

 Nah, I'm just kidding...
-@amday on the Clojure slack.
+@admay on the Clojure slack.
 I'm online a lot and float around #graphql and #beginners.
 Hit me up!